 Pediatric Tooth Extraction in NYC

 A dental extraction, commonly known as getting a tooth pulled, is one of the most common procedures performed at a dentist’s office.
 At Park View Pediatric Dentistry & Orthodontics in NYC, we take a preventative approach to dental care, through which we strive to prevent the onset, progress, and recurrence of dental problems that might require tooth extractions.
-While our board-certified dentists will always make an effort to treat your child’s condition and avoid extraction, this is not always possible.
+While our board-certified dentists will always make an effort to treat your child’s condition and avoid pediatric tooth extraction, this is not always possible.

 When pediatric tooth extraction is unavoidable, our practice offers various sedation dentistry options to make the procedure as stress-free and painless as possible.
 This is especially helpful for children who are unable to cope with the delivery of dental care, who have a high level of dental anxiety, or who have special needs.